99004327-Sourabh/Police-Incident-Report-Analyzer/DATASHEET.md

 `Daily Incident Records Summary`

 ### Who created the dataset?
-The dataset is derived from incident reports provided by the Norman Police Department, processed and structured by an unspecified entity using automated tools.
+`The dataset is derived from incident reports provided by the Norman Police Department, processed and structured by an unspecified entity using automated tools.`

 ### Who funded the creation of the dataset?
-`Information regarding funding is not explicitly provided.`
+`Information regarding funding is not being used science it is a college assignemt it is self funded to give credits for data it is normanpd `

 ## Dataset Composition